-- (1) At initial enrollment in retirement health insurance coverage, Retirees may only continue coverage on the Spouse/Dependents that are currently covered on the active plan at the time of enrollment in the retirement plan. - (2) Retirees may add newly acquired Dependents, i.e., newborn Children, adopted Children, or a new Spouse within 30 days of the event with supporting documentation. - (3) A Spouse cannot be on the retirement health plan as a Dependent if they are currently employed and have health insurance available through their employer.
+- (1) At initial enrollment in retirement health insurance coverage, Retirees may only continue coverage on the Spouse/Dependents that are currently covered on the active plan at the time of enrollment in the retirement plan. - (2) Retirees may add newly acquired Dependents, i.e., newborn Children, adopted Children, or a new Spouse within 30 days of the event with supporting documentation.
+If retiree health coverage is canceled on a dependent child, the decision is final and the dependent is no longer eligible for coverage under the plan. - A Spouse cannot be on the retirement health plan as a Dependent if they are currently employed and have health insurance available through their employer.
 Retirees may bring them onto their plan if they experience a qualifying event of loss of employer group health coverage, but the Retiree must apply within 30 days of the event by completing an Election Form, Spousal Affidavit, and provide proof of continued group health coverage up until their qualifying event and submitting to EBD.
-A copy of the Marriage License is also required. - (4) Retirees DO NOT have an open enrollment to add Dependents to their plan, but
+A copy of the Marriage License is also required.
+If retiree health coverage is canceled on a spouse other than leaving for continued employer coverage, the decision is final and the spouse is no longer eligible for coverage under the plan. - (4) Retirees DO NOT have an open enrollment to add Dependents to their plan, but